BEES

 One day, he was shopping on the app, just as usual…

-…when he noticed he's earning free goods.
+…that he's earning free goods!

-…when he noticed he's earning free goods.
+…that he's earning free goods!

 Nice!